-This is exactly the same for a project given to a student in architecture school, except the client is often fictional.
+This is exactly the same for a concept given to a student in architecture school, except the user is often fictional.
 However the brief still outlines what is required and failure to meet it will result in an unsuccessful project followed by a low result or mark.

 Some firms will a have their own briefing document that they provide to their clients at the beginning of a project to ensure that the correct information is provided from the outset, that would then be formulated into a briefing document.

-In short, once issued with a design brief the document should be used as a check list and point reference throughout the whole design and construction process to ensure that the end product (the building) meets the clients requirements.
+In short, once issued with an architecture design brief the document should be used as a check list and point reference throughout the whole design and construction process to ensure that the end product (the building) meets the clients requirements.

 However to do this, the briefing document firstly needs to be broken down and analysed to ensure that you fully understand what is being asked of you.

-As architecture students, there will also be a list of what the project outcomes should be, and what you will be required to present in order to demonstrate you have grasped the project and successfully passed.
+As architecture students, there will also be a list of what the assignments or units outcomes should be, and what you will be required to present in order to demonstrate you have grasped the final project and successfully passed.

-Special attention should be made to the number and type of drawings and documents required … the design brief is there to help and guide you through the project, and should always be by your side.
+Special attention should be made to the number and type of drawings and documents required … the brief is there to help and guide you through the exercise, and should always be by your side.

 Design brief development